tomjoht/learnapidoc/_docs/REST API specifications/pubapis_rest_specification_formats.md

 section: restapispecifications
 ---

 When I [introduced REST APIs](docapis_what-is-a-rest-api.html), I mentioned that REST APIs follow an architectural style, not a specific standard.
-However, there are several REST specifications that have been formulated to try to provide some standards.
-The three most popular REST API specifications are as follows: [Swagger](pubapis_swagger_intro.html), [RAML](pubapis_raml.html), and [API Blueprint](pubapis_api_blueprint.html).
-These standards lead to better documentation, tooling, and structure with REST APIs.
+However, there are several REST specifications that have been developed to try to provide some standards about how REST APIs are described.
+The three most popular REST API specifications are as follows: [Swagger (formally called Open API)](pubapis_swagger_intro.html), [RAML](pubapis_raml.html), and [API Blueprint](pubapis_api_blueprint.html).

+By far, the Swagger / Open API specification is the most popular, with the largest community, momentum, and history.
+Because of this, I spend the most time on Swagger here.
+Overall, these specifications for REST APIs lead to better documentation, tooling, and structure with REST APIs.

 {% if site.target == "web" %}
 * TOC